bsmth/content/files/en-us/web/svg/reference/attribute/version/index.md

 {{Deprecated_Header}}

-The **`version`** attribute is used to indicate what specification a SVG document conforms to.
+The SVG **`version`** attribute is used to indicate what specification a SVG document conforms to.
 It is only allowed on the root {{SVGElement("svg")}} element.
 It is purely advisory and has no influence on rendering or processing.

 While it is specified to accept any number, the only two valid choices are currently `1.0` and `1.1`.